 The Tamkaliks Celebration (formerly Wallowa Band Descendants Friendship Potluck & Powwow) is a celebration and recognition of the continuing Nez Perce presence in the Wallowa Valley.
 A standing committee of the WBNPTIC, Inc. oversees and organizes the Tamkaliks Celebration.
 The Tamkaliks Committee President is Brian Conner.
 He may be reached through the WBNPTIC, Inc. office.

 The Tamkaliks story is best told in the words of one of the original organizers, Terry Crenshaw:

-In 1998 the Wallowa Band Nez Perce Pow Wow and Friendship Feast was renamed Tamkaliks (from where you can see the mountains) and moved to the new Wallowa Band Nez Perce Trail Interpretive Center prospective site at the edge of the city of Wallowa.
+In 1998 the Wallowa Band Nez Perce Pow Wow and Friendship Potluck was renamed Tamkaliks (from where you can see the mountains) and moved to the new Wallowa Band Nez Perce Trail Interpretive Center prospective site at the edge of the city of Wallowa.

 At last years feast we fed over 600 people.
 We have speeches, songs, and prayers at the feast.
 As time goes on we have had more and more contact between the locals and Indians and we are beginning to see true friendships form because of this event with each year garnering greater attendance and support.